 “After a catastrophic event like Hurricane Harvey, we immediately focus on our neighbors and community businesses as well as insurance companies and relief agencies, plus critical government, insurance and utility personnel.”

 Karl Koch, General Manager and Vice President (Houston) – Enterprise Holdings Sept.
 2017

 We play a unique role in providing local transportation alternatives when hurricanes, tornadoes, wildfires, floods, hailstorms and other natural disasters strike.
-Because Enterprise Holdings Inc. operates more than 6,400 neighborhood and airport branch offices throughout the U.S., we are prepared and staffed to respond quickly and seamlessly, to move vehicles around the country and into affected areas, and to help insurance companies, utility companies and government agencies get the recovery and restoration process under way as quickly as possible.
+Because Enterprise Holdings Inc. operates more than 6,400 neighborhood and airport branch offices throughout the U.S. and 760 locations across Canada, we are prepared and staffed to respond quickly and seamlessly, to move vehicles throughout North America and into affected areas, and to help insurance companies, utility companies and government agencies get the recovery and restoration process under way as quickly as possible.

 Insurance adjusters and relief workers are often first on the ground and typically need vehicles to assess damage.
 To that end, each Enterprise regional operation has an Emergency Action Plan that focuses on how branch offices communicate with each other to ensure that the right number and types of vehicles are available where they’re needed most.